In-patient luxury rehab center in Thailand

 The psychotic disorder isn’t a modern-day mental health problem.
 The concept of psychosis in psychiatric literature was introduced in 1841 by Karl Friedrich Canstatt, a German physician.
 The term he used was psychic neurosis, which initially referred to all diseases of the nervous system.
 However, Canstatt focused on the psychic manifestation of a disease affecting the brain.

-Although the history of psychotic disorders is generally considered to start with the term psychosis, it can be traced back to ancient times.
+Although the history of psychotic disorders is generally considered to start with the term psychosis, it is traced back to ancient times.
 For instance, Chinese texts from over 3000 years ago mentioned neuropsychiatric illnesses indicated by mania and symptoms of psychosis with or without epilepsy.

 How common is psychotic disorder?

 When it comes to specific disorders, schizophrenia affects around 24 million people in the world or 0.32% of the population.
-In other words, it affects one in 300 people.
+In other words, it affects one in 300 people, according to a 2022 fact sheet titled, “Schizophrenia” from the World Health Organization.
 In the United States, schizophrenia affects 2.8 million adults or 1.1% of the population.

 Men and women are equally affected by schizophrenia, but males usually develop this mental illness between the ages of 15 and 25.
 On the other hand, women tend to develop schizophrenia between 20 and 35 years of age.

-Other psychotic disorders are also rare.
-For example, the prevalence of delusional disorder in the United States is 0.02%, according to Medscape.
-A paper from Psychiatry Research revealed that the female-to-male ratio of the prevalence of the delusional disorder is 1.6:1.
+Other psychotic disorders are rare as well.
+For example, the prevalence of delusional disorder in the United States is 0.02%, according to an article titled, “Delusional Disorder” last updated in June 2022 by Medscape.
+A 2010 paper by Portugal et al., in Psychiatry Research revealed that the female-to-male ratio of the prevalence of the delusional disorder is 1.6:1.

 Since these disorders are uncommon, data regarding their prevalence is scarce.